All Episodes

 So you're like, even if you don't have followers built up, you're experiencing that engagement that makes you want to keep using the platform over and over again.

-So my question for you is what is sort of like the overall content strategy for getter moving forward?
+So my question for you is, what is sort of like the overall content strategy for Getter moving forward?

 I think that you guys are doing a great job.

-But what's what do you guys have a long-term strategy for how to sort of partner with strategic influencers or creators in order to really kind of make some awesome content That's sort of exclusive to the platform, or what's what's the what's the strategy there for you?
+I'm seeing some good content on there, but what's what do you guys have a long-term strategy for how to sort of partner with strategic influencers or creators in order to really kind of make some awesome content that's sort of exclusive to the platform?

 Yeah, absolutely.

-So on the getter platform, and it's a little tough to see with the light shining, but we have obviously our timeline.
+So on the Getter platform, and it's a little tough to see with the light shining, but we have obviously our timeline.

 We have our scroll.